-In the Zeravshan, Chirchik, Akhangaran, Kashkadarya and Surkhandarya valleys, as well as in the lower reaches of the River Amu Darya since ancient times, irrigated agriculture and irrigation network are well-developed.
+In the Zeravshan, Chirchik, Akhangaran, Kashkadarya and Surkhandarya valleys, as well as in the lower reaches of the River Amu Darya since ancient times, irrigated

+Erasmus Mundus Joint Master in Water and Coastal Management.
+WACOMA (2015-2017) agriculture and irrigation network are well-developed.
 As a result of prolonged artificial processing, sierozem changed their initial abilities and became cultivated.

-The complicated relief of the Republic defines the diversity of vegetation cover.
+Complicated relief of the Republic defines the diversity of the vegetation cover.
 Flora of Uzbekistan has more than 3700 plant species.
 At least 20% of the species are endemic, i.e. indigenous to a place; most of them grow in the mountains.
-The interesting feature of the vegetation of the steppes and deserts, there is the existence of a few, but particular shrubs.
+The interesting feature of the vegetation of the steppes and deserts is the existence of a few, but particular shrubs.
 They are scattered along barkhans (sand dune) and been half-covered with sand, gnarled, knotted curved and broken by the wind, with small leaves or completely leafless.
 In summer months they create specific steppe coolness [5].